Yonaguni Island (Yonagunijima) 与那国島

-Dive into the waters of Yonaguni and discover its wonderful sea creatures
+Dive into the waters of Yonaguni Island and discover its wonderful sea creatures

-Yonaguni Island is the westernmost Okinawan island and the last place in Japan to see the setting sun each day.
+Yonaguni Island is the westernmost Okinawan island and the last place in Japan to see the setting sun.

-It is the most remote of all the Okinawan islands and the hardest to get to, but if you are serious about diving, it is worth the effort it takes to get there.
+It is the most remote of all the Okinawan islands and hard to get to, but if you are serious about diving, it is worth going.

-Getting to Yonaguni Island is not as smooth and simple as travel between most of the inhabited Okinawan islands.
+Getting to Yonaguni Island is not as smooth and simple as some other destinations.

-There are one or two flights a day from Ishigaki Island and three flights a week from Naha.
+There are three flights a day from Painushima Ishigaki Airport and one flight a day from Naha Airport.

-There is also a ferry that runs two trips a week from Ishigaki , with return journeys on different days, but it takes four hours and it can be a rough journey.
+There is also a ferry that runs two trips a week from Ishigaki , with return journeys on different days, but it takes around four hours and 30 minutes and it can be a rough journey.

 Hammerhead sharks and whale sharks can be spotted in the winter

-One-meter-tall Yonaguni horses run free around the island
+Yonaguni ponies, around one meter tall, run free around the island

-One thing you will not see elsewhere are the Yonaguni horses, which stand just one meter tall and roam free on the island.
+One thing you will not see elsewhere are the Yonaguni ponies, which stand around one meter tall and roam free on the island.

-In the winter months, hammerhead sharks congregate around the island, and if you go between December and February, you will almost certainly get a chance to see them.
+In the winter months, hammerhead sharks congregate around the island, and if you go between December and February, you may be able to see them.

-Although it is a rare sight, Yonaguni is also the only place in Japanese waters where you might see a whale shark, the largest fish in the ocean.
+Although it is a rare sight, Yonaguni is also one of the few places in Japanese waters where you might see a whale shark, the largest fish.

-There are also some mysterious underwater ruins off the southern coast, sometimes known as the Yoniguni Monument.
+There are also some mysterious underwater sights off the southern coast, sometimes known as the Yonaguni Monument.

-Some say the ruins were naturally formed, while others say they ware man-made.
+Some say the ruins were naturally formed, while others say they were man-made.
 Get up close and decide for yourself.

 * The information on this page may be subject to change due to COVID-19.